sagardeepdeb/ensemble-model/README.md

 ![Figure 1](https://github.com/sagardeepdeb/ensemble-model/blob/main/model.PNG)

+The presentation for the paper that waspresented at the conference can be obtained [here](https://github.com/sagardeepdeb/ensemblemodel/blob/main/PICC%20Conference%20Slides.pdf)

 If you are using the code for your research work please cite our paper

-S. Deep Deb and R. Kumar Jha, "COVID-19 detection from chest X-Ray images using ensemble of CNN models," 2020 International Conference on Power, Instrumentation, Control and Computing (PICC), Thrissur, India, 2020, pp. 1-5, doi: 10.1109/PICC51425.2020.9362499.
+Sagar Deep Deb and Rajib Kumar Jha, "COVID-19 detection from chest X-Ray images using ensemble of CNN models," 2020 International Conference on Power, Instrumentation, Control and Computing (PICC), Thrissur, India, 2020, pp. 1-5, doi: 10.1109/PICC51425.2020.9362499.

 # Dataset
-The dataset used for the experimentation is used from https://covidresearch.ai/datasets
+The dataset used for the experimentation is used from [here.](https://covidresearch.ai/datasets)